island-is/handbook/docs/api-design-guide/implementation/errors.md

 the response should contain a [REST error object].

 ### REST error object
 This object should be in a REST API response when an error occurs.
-The object should contain the key `error` and it's value should be a json object containing at least the two keys, `code` and `message`.
+The response should contain the key `error` and it's value should be a json object containing at least the two keys, `code` and `message`.
 If there were multiple errors, the values of `code` and `message` should contain the values describing the first error.

  - `error` The key of the error object
      - `code` *(Number)* A integer number that indicates the error type that occurred.
 This